You are currently on Hearing Direct UK

 A straightforward hearing assessment will help identify any hearing impairment and a health professional will be able to recommend the correct treatment plan for you.

-The main problem with age related hearing loss is that it usually progresses with time quite slowly and the opportunity to take control of the condition while still in its mild form is often missed.
+The main problem with age related hearing loss is that it usually progresses quite slowly over time and the opportunity to take control of the condition while still in its mild form is often missed.
 If the problem is ignored and its severity increases, it can seriously affect the sufferer’s social life and communication with others and lead to unpleasant situations not only for them but family and friends as well.
-Such troubles can further evolve in serious conditions such as depression and loss of self-confidence, as well as constant feelings of anxiety, frustration, and inadequacy.
+Such troubles can create other serious conditions such as depression and loss of self-confidence, as well as constant feelings of anxiety, frustration, and inadequacy.

-This entry was posted in Hearing Information, Hearing Loss and tagged USA, Hearing loss, presbycusis on 7th August 2018 by Gary.
+This entry was posted in Hearing Information, Hearing Loss and tagged USA, Hearing loss, presbycusis, ear problems, help & advice on 7th August 2018 by Joan McKechnie.

 ← Previous Post